d2l-ai/d2l-en/chapter_introduction/intro.md

 You can think of the parameters as knobs that we can turn, manipulating the behavior of the program.
-Fixing a the parameters, we call the program a *model*.
+Fixing the parameters, we call the program a *model*.
 The set of all distinct programs (input-output mappings) that we can produce just by manipulating the parameters is called a *family* of models.